Field Guide to the R Mixed Model Wilderness

 In previous sections, we have assumed the error terms or residuals were “i.i.d.”, that is “independently and identically distributed.
 This means they were shared the same distribution (identical) and were uncorrelated (independent).
 Longitudinal studies, that is, those with repeated measures, do have correlated residuals, so we relax the independence assumption and model those correlations.
 However, residuals can be unexpectedly related to the their observations, particular treatments or the order data was gathered from the experimental units (among other causes).
 As mentioned in the previous quote, we now have tools for handling this rather than trying to transform the data.
 Below are examples on how to model heteroscedasticity.

-This data set is from a set of canola variety trials conducted in a single year across multiple locations.
-The trials included 38 varieties that were evaluated at 9 locations using a RCBD design.
+This data set consists of a set of canola variety trials conducted within a single year across multiple locations – sometimes called an multi-environment trial (MET).
+The trials consist of 38 canola varieties that were evaluated at 9 locations using a RCB design.
+The goal is to estimate varietal performance at each location as precisely as possible.

 var_ex1 <- read.csv(here::here("data", "MET_trial_variance.csv")) |>

-Exploratory data visualizations indicate that the dependent variable, seed yield, varied greatly overall and certain locations had smaller variance compared to others.
+Exploratory data visualizations indicate that the dependent variable, seed yield, varied greatly overall, and certain locations had noticeably smaller variance compared to others.

 boxplot(yield ~ site, data = var_ex1)